 However, the trick to cooking vegetables perfectly when making stir-frying is simple.
-I call to call it cooking it layers, for example.
+I like to call it cooking in layers.
 First, I saute the garlic and the onions together.
-Then, I add the mushrooms, and in the end, I add the red peppers.
+Then, I add the mushrooms, red cabbage, snow peas, and red bell peppers.

 As a result, the red peppers stay al dente instead of overcooking.
 One of my favorite kitchen hack tricks is to cook the broccoli with the noodles in the same pot while you cook the noodles.

 Another helpful tip is to NEVER pour the sauce into the wok with the vegetables.
 Instead, I always add the sauce at the end so the vegetables don't get soggy.
 Although this step may seem silly, it's a game-changer.

 - Vegan oyster sauce

 Add chili glazed tofu as an addition to the garlic noodles recipe

 Extra-firm tofu is my go-to tofu for most recipes because it's easy to handle and contains less water.
 Again, for me, it’s all about convenience.
 Not only does extra firm tofu take less time to press, but it also stays together when grilling, baking, or sauteeing in a pan.